alonbluevine/ec2-consistent-snapshot/README.md

 You are responsible for what happens in your EC2 account.
 This software is intended, but not guaranteed, to help in that effort.

-This program assumes that you have the AWS CLI tools installed and configured with the appropriate access keys.
+This program assumes that you have the AWS CLI tool installed and configured with the appropriate access keys.
 You can configure these by running `aws configure`.